justinmccoy/openwhisk-cloudant-trigger/README.md

   --param dbname "$CLOUDANT_DATABASE"
 ```

 Triggers are a named channel for a class of events and can be explicitly fired by a user or fired on behalf of a user by an external event source, such as a feed.
-Use the code below to create a trigger to fire events when data is inserted into the `referrer` database using the _changes_ feed provided in the Cloudant package we just created.
+Use the code below to create a trigger to fire events when data is inserted into the `referrers` database using the _changes_ feed provided in the Cloudant package we just created.

 **Create trigger on CloudantDb changes w/default parameters**
 ```bash